steemit/devportal-tutorials-js/tutorials/10_submit_post/README.md

 After the post has been broadcast to the network, we can simply set all the fields to empty strings and show the post link to check it from a condenser instance running on the selected testnet.

-More information on how to use the `broadcast` operation and options surrounding the operation can be found [HERE](https://developers.steem.io/apidefinitions/#apidefinitions-broadcast-ops-comment)
+The `broadcast` operation has more to offer than just committing a post/comment to the blockchain.
+It provides a mulititude of options that can accompany this commit.
+The max payout and percent of steem dollars can be set.
+When authors don't want all of the benifits from a post, they can set the payout factors to zero or beneficiaries can be set to receive part of the rewards.
+You can also set whether votes are allowed or not.
+The broadcast to the blockchain can be modified to meet the exact requirements of the author.
+More information on how to use the `broadcast` operation can be found on the Steem [Devportal](https://developers.steem.io/apidefinitions/#apidefinitions-broadcast-ops-comment) with a list of the available broadcast options under the specific [Appbase API](https://developers.steem.io/apidefinitions/#broadcast_ops_comment_options)

 ### To Run the tutorial